Find more information about these ground-breaking results from the following web resources:

-About the modelling the EHT observations of Sagittarius A*
+About the modelling of the EHT observations of Sagittarius A*

-The research group contributed significantly to the modelling of the recently released image of the black hole in the centre of the Milky Way.
+The research unit contributed significantly to the modelling of the recently released image of the black hole in the centre of the Milky Way.

 To interpret the EHT image and to learn more about our central black hole.
 We performed detailed models of how the plasma and radiation behaves in the direct vicinity of black holes.